projectacrn/acrn-hypervisor/doc/developer-guides/hld/uart-virt-hld.rst

    :name: uart-arch
    :width: 800px

-   Device Model's UART virtualization architecture
+   Device Model's UART Virtualization Architecture

 There are three objects used to emulate one UART device in DM:
 UART registers, rxFIFO, and backend tty devices.